lightswitch05/php-version-audit/README.md

     docker run --rm lightswitch05/php-version-audit:latest --version=$(php -r 'echo phpversion();')

+Run behind an HTTPS proxy (for use on restricted networks).
+Requires a volume mount of a directory with your trusted cert (with .crt extension) - see [update-ca-certificates](https://manpages.debian.org/buster/ca-certificates/update-ca-certificates.8.en.html) for more details.

+    docker run --rm -e https_proxy='https://your.proxy.server:port/' --volume /full/path/to/trusted/certs/directory:/usr/local/share/ca-certificates lightswitch05/php-version-audit:latest --version=7.4.1

 ### CLI

 Not using docker?
 Not a problem.
 It is a couple more steps, but it is just as easy to run directly.